Generic Name: levoleucovorin (LEE voe LOO koe voe rin)

 Levoleucovorin side effects

-Tell your doctor or caregivers at once if you have a serious side effect such as:
+Tell your doctor or caregivers at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.